ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations: Introduction

 \section{Introduction}

-As Large Language Models (LLMs) increasingly mediate access to scientific and medical information, their tendency to generate plausible but false content poses significant risks.
+While Large Language Models (LLMs) demonstrate impressive fluency, they remain prone to scientific confabulation---generating content that sounds plausible to non-experts but is fundamentally factually incorrect.
 Unlike obvious factual errors that can be easily verified, scientific misinformation is often subtle and domain-specific.
 Such inaccuracies may appear credible and require expert knowledge to detect, presenting a critical challenge for reliable knowledge dissemination in online discourse.

-Numerous benchmarks have emerged to assess LLM reliability, yet even fundamental terminology remains unsettled.
-For example, \citet{ji2023survey} define hallucination as ``unfaithfulness to the provided source'', while \citet{augenstein2023factualitychallengeseralarge} expand the definition to include inconsistencies with world knowledge.
-One recent work, such as \citet{bang2025hallulensllmhallucinationbenchmark}, distinguishes between hallucination and factuality by introducing intrinsic (input-inconsistent) and extrinsic (training-inconsistent) error types.
-These varying perspectives reflect ongoing debate about what constitutes a model error--whether errors are rooted in the input, a model's internal knowledge, or its training data.

-In this work, we focus on output-level phenomena, independent of model internals or training data provenance.
-We adopt the term \textit{scientific confabulation} to describe a distinct class of LLM failure: the generation of fluent, plausible, and contextually appropriate scientific text that is nonetheless factually incorrect.
-Our use of \textit{confabulation} draws on its clinical meaning—fabricated, but coherent and convincing, memories or explanations that are ultimately false.
-While \citet{sui2024confabulation} highlight potential narrative affordances, we adopt the term to emphasize epistemic failures in truth-sensitive scientific contexts.
-Scientific confabulations are particularly insidious because of their surface fluency and domain-specific language, often requiring expert knowledge to detect.
-For instance, a model might erroneously describe DNA replication using RNA mechanisms (see Figure~\ref{fig:pipeline}).
+We adopt the term \emph{scientific confabulation} to describe fluent, plausible yet factually incorrect scientific text, which are often also informally referred to as hallucinations.
+Following clinical usage, confabulation refers to fabricated but coherent content that appears convincing~\citep{sui-etal-2024-confabulation}.
+Scientific confabulations are particularly insidious due to their surface fluency and domain-specific language, often requiring expert knowledge to detect (e.g., describing DNA replication using RNA mechanisms; see \autoref{fig:pipeline}).

-To address this gap in the evaluation landscape, we introduce \textbf{ReFACT} (\textbf{Re}ddit \textbf{F}alse \textbf{A}nd \textbf{C}orrect \textbf{T}exts), the first benchmark specifically designed to detect, localize and correct scientific confabulation in LLMs.
-ReFACT is constructed from authentic, human-authored scientific discourse in r/AskScience--a community with over 23 million members and rigorous moderation standards.
+To address this gap in the evaluation landscape, we introduce \textbf{Reddit False And Correct Texts} (ReFACT), the first benchmark specifically designed to evaluate LLMs' ability to detect, localize, and correct confabulations.
+ReFACT is constructed from authentic, human-authored scientific discourse in r/AskScience—a community with over 23 million members and rigorous moderation standards.
 Our contributions include: